Constraining $\alpha$-attractor models from reheating: Introduction

 \section{\bf Introduction}

-Inflationary models offer the possibility of better understanding the evolution of the early universe resulting in a plausible explanation of the current universe (for reviews see e.g., \cite{Linde:1984ir}-\cite{Martin:2018ycu}).
+Inflationary models offer the possibility of better understanding the evolution of the early universe resulting in a plausible explanation of the present (for reviews see e.g., \cite{Linde:1984ir}-\cite{Martin:2018ycu}).
 A plethora of models have been proposed \cite{Martin:2013tda} and there are several with very interesting characteristics that make them viable models.
-The post-inflation stage, reheating, has, however, been studied with less success, although there are several very interesting works on the subject (for reviews on reheating see e.g., \cite{Bassett:2005xm}, \cite{Allahverdi:2010xz}, \cite{Amin:2014eta}).
-In this article we would like to explore a fruitfull connection between the reheating and inflation stages.
-In particular, we propose a procedure that allows to find bounds to cosmological quantities of interest by imposing restrictions on the number of e-folds during the reheating stage.
-For this, we write $ N_ {re} $ in terms of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ eliminating the parameters originally present in the potential that defines the model under consideration.
-We write a general expression for $ N_ {re} $ whose evaluation requires the specification of an inflationary model.
-We study in particular models such that their potential is quadratic in the inflaton around the origin where reheating takes place.
-In this case, the equation of state parameter (EoS) during reheating is $\omega_{re}=0$ and recent lattice simulations suggest that in this case there are at least 7 e-folds of expansion of the universe before it enters the radiation epoch \cite{Antusch:2020iyq}.
-By imposing the restriction $N_ {re}\geq 7$ we obtain a restricted range for $n_s$ and $r$ and with this range we can then constrain cosmological quantities such as the running index $n_{sk}$, the number of e-folds during inflation $N_{ke}$, reheating $N_{re}$ and radiation domination $N_{rd}$ as well as the reheat temperature $T_{re}$.
-It is found in particular that the tensor-to-scalar ratio $r$ is bounded from below in all the examples studied.
+The post-inflationary stage of reheating has, however, been studied with less success, although there are several very interesting contributions to the subject (for reviews on reheating see e.g., \cite{Bassett:2005xm}, \cite{Allahverdi:2010xz}, \cite{Amin:2014eta}).

+In this article we would like to explore a fruitful connection between the reheating and the inflationary stages.
+In particular, we propose a procedure that allows to find bounds for cosmological quantities of interest by imposing restrictions on the number of $e$-folds during the reheating stage.
+For this, we write $ N_ {re} $ (the number of $e$-folds during reheating) in terms of the scalar spectral index $n_s$ and the tensor-to-scalar ratio $r$ eliminating the parameters originally present in the potential that defines the model under consideration.
+We write a general expression for $ N_ {re} $ whose evaluation requires the specification of an inflationary model both at horizon crossing and at the end of inflation.
+As illustrative examples we study a class of $\alpha$-attractor models \cite{German:2021rin} such that their potential is quadratic in the inflaton around the minimum of the potential where reheating takes place (for related work see e.g., \cite{Eshaghi:2016kne}, \cite{Ueno:2016dim}, \cite{DiMarco:2017zek}, \cite{Ellis:2021kad}).
+In this case, the equation of state parameter (EoS) during reheating is $\omega_{re}=0$.
+By imposing the condition $N_ {re}\geq 0$ we obtain a restricted range for $n_s$ and $r$ and with this range we can then constrain cosmological quantities such as the number of $e$-folds during inflation $N_{ke}$, reheating $N_{re}$ and radiation $N_{rd}$ as well as the reheat temperature $T_{re}$ and the running index $n_{sk}$.
+It is found in particular that the tensor-to-scalar ratio $r$ (and thus, the energy scale of inflation) is bounded from below.